-You should be spending 8-10 hours per day studying, seven days a week.
-You do not want to extend much beyond 10 hours a day, as you are going to fatigue your brain and get diminishing returns on your efforts.
+You should be spending 8-10 hours per day studying or approximately 40 hours per week over an 8-10 week timeframe.
+You do not want to extend much beyond that as you are going to fatigue your brain and get diminishing returns on your efforts.
 Sleep and adequate rest are irreplaceable and necessary for memory retention and performance.

 For those who may be unfamiliar, sleep is that thing you avoid when you are binge-watching Netflix at 1 a.m. or staying out until close on bar review night.
 It is also what keeps you from turning into a living zombie who chases caffeine instead of brains.
 It may be possible to get by on inadequate rest during law school, but it’s not going to fly during bar review.

 Getting enough sleep is important in terms of being ready to work hard each day and in making it through two months of intense daily study.
 In order to prepare yourself, you may be well-served to assess your sleeping habits and make any necessary changes during the time between graduation and the first day of your bar review class.

 Here are some sleep tips that many people find helpful:

 - Find a yoga video that you like

 - Find a sleep meditation video you like.
 There are some great options on YouTube.

 - Turn off your phone, TV, tablet, computer, etc. The blue light from the screens will keep your body awake.

 - Avoid strenuous exercise too close to bedtime.

 - Use your bed for sleep only.
 Don’t study or work in your room.
 It will help prime your mind to recognize your bedroom as a place of rest.